bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Get unfiltered entries

 You can get entries that were created within the past 365 days.
-When you use no query parameters in your request, the API returns 20 entries with the earliest created datetime.
-The entries are ordered from the earliest to latest created datetime.
+When you use no query parameters in your request, the API returns 20 entries with the earliest date created.
+The entries are ordered from the earliest to latest date created.

 ### Filter by log ID